wanjauk/eupathdb-organismdb/README.md

 use.

-Note that at present, you may also need to edit the `build_orgdb.r` script to enable it to properly map KEGG identifiers to TriTrypDB identifiers for your target species.
+Note that at present, you may also need to edit the `build_orgdb.r` script to enable it to properly map KEGG identifiers to EuPathDB identifiers for your target species.
 In the future, this will be generalized if possible so that this can be handled via config settings.